History of AT&T: 1984–2001: Southwestern Bell Corporation

 American Telephone and Telegraph Company officially transferred full ownership of Southwestern Bell Telephone Company to Southwestern Bell Corporation on January 1, 1984.
 It had three other subsidiaries: Southwestern Bell Publications, Inc., a directory publisher; Southwestern Bell Mobile Systems, Inc., in the business of mobile telephone service; and Southwestern Bell Telecommunications, Inc., focusing on marketing phone equipment to business customers.
 The holding company's new president was Zane Edison Barnes.

-In 1987, SBC bought Metromedia Inc.'s cellular and paging business.
+In 1987, SBC bought Metromedia's cellular and paging business.
 That, in turn, boosted the company to the third-largest cellular communications company in the United States, behind McCaw Cellular and Pacific Telesis.
 In January 1990, Edward Whitacre took over as president of Southwestern Bell.
 Headquarters were moved from St. Louis to San Antonio, Texas, in February 1993.
 It acquired two cable companies in Maryland and Virginia from Hauser Communications for $650 million, becoming the first regional Bell telephone company to acquire a cable company outside its service area.
 In 1994, it called off a $1.6 billion acquisition attempt for 40% of Cox Cable because of FCC rules on cable companies.
 SBC would later start selling its current cable company interests.